NICKY BROWN – THE GLORY OF THE LANDSCAPE

 Private View Friday 21st September 6.00-8.30 pm

-This exhibition is of new landscape paintings by Nicky Brown.
-They have been made throughout the year of scenes at historic Braxted Park, near Kelvedon, Essex, from the first burgeoning of spring to the deep snows of mid-winter.
+Nicky Brown’s new landscape paintings have been made throughout the year of scenes at historic Braxted Park, near Kelvedon, Essex, from the first burgeoning of spring to the deep snows of mid-winter.

 Nicky enjoys small-scale motifs and her paintings emerge in response to the subjects – the hedges, trees, paths and water in the park.
 They are impressionistic, full of love and of a proper appreciation of beauty.
 She is successful at capturing on canvas in a few freely handled brush strokes, sensually applied, the atmosphere and spirit of a place, not just pure topography.
 Her works are fresh, conveying the play of light through foliage and with a strong vitality of colour.
 They are an imaginative reaction to a landscape which she loves.